Scatchell/ideas-blog/source/_posts/2013-11-09-the-cool-factor.markdown

     - Try to think of two good ways to use the idea to solve problems you've had before in a way that's significantly better than using other tools
     - Consider if you would be to understand the concept if you had never seen or heard of it before, but saw it in the code

-   If you can't do both of the above - then no matter how cool it is, don't use it :-P
+   If you can't do both of the above *easily* - then no matter how cool it is, don't use it.
 2. Have someone review your code from time to time.
-If it takes them more than a few minutes to understand a certain part, it might be due to the unnecessary complexity of some tool or technique you are using there.
-Keep in mind, the reviewer very well may say "Wow, that is AWESOME!" once they figure out what the hell is going on but, keep in mind, this is NOT GOOD - it is actually an indicator you should look more closely and make sure the coolness didn't blind your better judgement.
+If it takes them more than a few minutes to understand a certain part, it might be due to the unnecessary complexity of some tool or technique you are using there.<br/><br/>
+Keep in mind, the reviewer very well may say "Wow, that is AWESOME!" once they figure out what the hell is going on but, this is NOT GOOD - it is instead an indicator you should look more closely and make sure the coolness didn't blind your better judgement.

 3. Start off with the simplest solution possible.
 If it works, and keeps the code extensible and easily changeable, avoid at all costs refactoring it to the 'cooler' version.
 4. If someone tells you of a new technology or tool that is cool as hell, don't get all excited and start using it everywhere.
-Don't be seduced by the coolness :).
+Don't be seduced by the coolness.

 ###Common arguments against this idea

 1. Won't this reduce our ability to learn new tools and techniques?
     - I didn't say don't learn them....learning is awesome!
 Just don't use them on a project unless they need to be used.
-2. Things get cool because they are useful, not the other way around
+2. Things get cool because they are useful, not the other way around.
     - Frankly, I think this is a rationalization for someone who has been seduced by the cool many times and doesn't want to admit their mistakes.
-There are many historical examples of this argument not working out - i.e. I suppose in Germany around the 30's, it was pretty damn cool to be a Nazi.
+There are many historical examples of this argument not working out - i.e. I suppose in Germany around the 30's, it was pretty damn 'cool' to be a Nazi.
 3. Avoid the extremes of depth or breadth, and don't concern yourself with this complaint.
 A happy median is what's really best!
-    - Please see the top of this post under "The Answer" for a rebuttal to this
+    - As mentioned in the top of this post, I believe this is an escapist argument to avoid having to really think about an issue.